ericlathrop/entity-component-system/README.md

 # run(entities, [arguments])

 Invokes all systems with the specified `entities`.
 Any optional extra arguments will be passed through to each system.
+Returns an array of elapsed times for each system that ran.

 # Design Goals